College Expenses And The Court: What Do You Need To Know?

 The Netsquire – Previte Nachlinger, P.C.
 College Contribution Series

-Unfortunately not every college contribution case will settle.
+Unfortunately not every will settle.
 Once you realize that your attempts to settle are failing, the next step is to file a motion with the court.
 Motion papers are available at your county courthouse and online.
 You may wish to speak with an attorney regarding the facts of your case as the laws for this topic are complicated and require a careful analysis of your particular set of facts and circumstances.
 However, here are the basics of what you need to prove in order to be successful in your request for college contribution costs.

 In your motion, you want to be sure to fully tell your story.
 Take time to fully think about all the facts that pertain to your case and only include facts that are relevant to the relief you are seeking from the court.